 Mild stage

-Mild CEA is associated with a small amount of retinal detachment or thinning, which may not cause any noticeable symptoms in your dog.
+Mild CEA is associated with a small amount of retinal detachment or thinning, which might not cause any noticeable symptoms in your dog.
 In this stage, vision loss is usually minimal and the condition can be managed with regular eye exams and monitoring.

 Moderate stage